Fullyverified/PathTracer_Java/README.md

 8. Store the intersection location as part of the ray object.
 9. Create more than one ray, such that each ray is a pixel of the camera.
 10. Print (render) the final output :)

-TODO:
+11. Spawn a new ray at the intersection towards the direction of each lightsource to test for shadows

-1. Create a lookup table for values of brightess and their corresponding character, e.g. . , : ; / % # @
+12. Create a lookup table for values of brightess and their corresponding character, e.g. . , : ; / % # @

-2. Spawn a new ray at the intersection towards the direction of each lightsource to test for shadows
-3. Implemenet path tracing (?)
+TODO LIST OF THINGS TODO:
+1. Implement a correct monte carlo approximation
+2. Change the order of operations so that the first bounce, second bounce, third bounce etc is calculated for a pixel, then move onto the next pixel.
+    Instead of doing for the first bounce for each pixel, then moving onto the second bounce etc.
+    This is to truly make each pixel an independent entity to enable mutli-threading in the future.
+3. Add more shapes, cubes, flat planes, and the aribtuary shapes.
+4. Add colour
+5. Try to make it run in real time and add controls so it can be game-ified (?)
+6. Re-write it in C++ (in order to learn C++)
+7. Re-write it in Vulkan to make it run on the GPU (big maybe)

 Known Bugs: